PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing
 reports.
 Median and maximum durations were 7.124 and 120.360 seconds.

+`yolox_nano.onnx` remains an active Tier 2 non-pass with the normalized reason `float_conv_accumulation_amplified_by_exp_stride`.
+The normal sequential comparison satisfies the aggregate metric gate with mean absolute error `1.3679266313265127e-5`, RMSE `0.0003010161768765817`, and cosine similarity `0.9999999999699016`.
+However, ordinary FLOAT32 convolution accumulation-order differences reach approximately `0.0021` in the regression head, then the decoded size path amplifies them through Exp (approximately `0.0085`) and its stride multiplication to a final maximum absolute error of `0.1362457275390625`.
+This exceeds the project's independent `1e-1` ceiling, so the model is not promoted despite the aggregate evaluator result.

 The root-only Tier 3 gate at commit `c838b42` contains 71 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier3_root_c838b42.json`: 22 passed, 15 conversion errors, 17 timeouts, 1 accuracy failure, and 16 missing